 Like our previous market report on Vietnam, BMI has once again partnered with international education marketing experts Jackfruit Marketing to produce this unique report focusing on six of China’s up and coming Tier 2 cities.

-The statistics and information contained herein will serve as a useful reference for institutions participating in BMI’s biannual T2 China Roadshows, which are designed to help educators build relationships with high-quality student recruitment agents in Hangzhou, Chengdu, Shenyang, Wuhan, Xi’an and Jinan.
+The statistics and information contained herein will serve as a useful reference for institutions participating in BMI’s T2 China Roadshows, which are designed to help educators build relationships with high-quality student recruitment agents and international schools in Tier 2 cities such as Hangzhou, Chengdu, Shenyang, Wuhan, Xi’an and Jinan.

 Most international institutions tend to focus recruitment efforts on China’s classic Tier 1 cities (e.g., Beijing, Shanghai, Guangzhou and Shenzhen); however, its Tier 2 cities are undergoing rapid expansion with vast improvements in infrastructure, transportation, education, employment and standards of living, making them a hotbed for international student recruitment.